What is a text without a reader, a video without a viewer, or a photo without anybody to look at it?

 To learn the difference between editorial and content calendars, read this blog post:

-Step #5: Measure results and run audits
+Step #5: Measuring results and running audits

 An important part of content planning is measuring success and optimizing your content and content plans accordingly.